Institut Valencià d'Art Modern

-The Institut Valencià d'Art Modern ([instiˈtud valensiˈa ˈðaɾd moˈðɛɾn]; Instituto Valenciano de Arte Moderno; English: "Valencian Institute of Modern Art"), also known by the acronym IVAM, was the first center of modern art created in Spain, opening in 1989 in the city of Valencia.
+The Institut Valencià d'Art Modern ([instiˈtud valensiˈa ˈðaɾd moˈðɛɾn]; Instituto Valenciano de Arte Moderno; English: "Valencian Institute of Modern Art"), also known by the acronym IVAM, was the first center of modern art in Spain, opening in 1989 in the city of Valencia.
 The Institut Valencià d'Art Modern is an important center for modern and contemporary art in Spain and Europe.
-Nuria Enguita Mayo is the Director of the museum since September 2020.
+Nuria Enguita Mayo was the Director of the museum between September 2020 and February 2024.
+Blanca de la Torre is the new director starting April 2025.

 History

 The museum officially opened in February, 1989.
 Before that date, the Ministry of Culture of the Generalitat Valenciana had been working on the collection even before the building was built.
 In 1986, the Valencian Government created the Institute, with Tomàs Llorens as its first director.
 It was the first Modern Arts Museum in Spain, with two buildings: the main in Guillem de Castro street and a close location in the Centre del Carme, active until 2002.

 The core of the Museum's collection was made-up by the Julio González collection, acquired before the opening.